10 MIN READ

-Clearly, for change to be successful, people have to change the way that they work.
-Typically, you'll persuade them to do this by explaining the need for change, by getting their buy-in, by training them, and by giving them support.
+Typically, you'll persuade them to change the way that they work by explaining the need for change, by getting their buy-in, by training them, and by giving them support.

 But how do you know if you've communicated enough?
 Or trained enough?
 And which outcomes should you concentrate on during each stage of a project, to make sure that you implement change effectively?

-The ADKAR Change Management Model helps you answer these questions by providing a clear communication goal for each stage of your change project.
-By focusing on what you need to do to achieve these goals, you can get everyone on board with your project, and implement change successfully.
+The ADKAR® Change Management Model helps you to answer these questions by providing a clear communication goal for each stage of your change project.
+By focusing on what you need to do to achieve these goals, you can get everyone on board with your project and implement change successfully.

-The ADKAR Model was created by the Prosci research organization in the late 90s, following research involving more than 300 companies engaged in major change projects.
+The ADKAR model was created by the Prosci research organization in the late 1990s, following a study involving more than 300 companies engaged in major change projects.
 It was then published in Jeff Hiatt's 2006 book, "ADKAR: A Model for Change in Business, Government and Our Community."